ProjectQ-Framework/FermiLib/README.rst

 ---------------

 To start using FermiLib, follow the installation instructions in the `intro <http://fermilib.readthedocs.io/en/latest/intro.html>`__.
 There, you will also find `code examples <http://fermilib.readthedocs.io/en/latest/examples.html>`__.
 Also, make sure to check out the `ProjectQ website <http://www.projectq.ch>`__ and the detailed `code documentation <http://fermilib.readthedocs.io/en/latest/fermilib.html>`__.
+Alternatively, consider creating a Docker container defined by the Dockerfile found inside the `docker` directory.
 Moreover, take a look at the available plugins for FermiLib.

 Plugins
 -------